NewClaim a free social report

 The bottle you know… and a brand-new jar 👀Any guesses what’s inside? 🌶️💚 #TapatioFam

-Tapatío Hot Sauce (@tapatio1971) TikTok Stats & Analytics
+Tapatío Hot Sauce (@tapatio1971) Tiktok Stats & Analytics

-Tapatío Hot Sauce (@tapatio1971) TikTok Analytics FAQ
+Tapatío Hot Sauce (@tapatio1971) Tiktok Analytics FAQ

 How many TikTok followers does Tapatío Hot Sauce have?+

-Tapatío Hot Sauce (@tapatio1971) has 194K TikTok followers as of February 2026.
+Tapatío Hot Sauce (@tapatio1971) has 194K TikTok followers as of March 2026.

 What is Tapatío Hot Sauce's TikTok engagement rate?+

-Tapatío Hot Sauce's TikTok engagement rate is 2.19% over the last 12 months, based on 11 videos.
+Tapatío Hot Sauce's TikTok engagement rate is 2.24% over the last 12 months, based on 13 videos.

 How many likes does Tapatío Hot Sauce get on TikTok?+

-Tapatío Hot Sauce received 3.67K total likes across 11 videos in the last year, averaging 333 likes per video.
+Tapatío Hot Sauce received 3.79K total likes across 13 videos in the last 12 months, averaging 292 likes per video.

 How many TikTok views does Tapatío Hot Sauce get?+

-Tapatío Hot Sauce's TikTok content generated 175K total views over the last 12 months.
+Tapatío Hot Sauce's TikTok content generated 177K total views over the last 12 months.